zevv/gemini-android-kernel-3.18/README.md

 Some of the code is shared with (stolen from) the kernel maintained by the Gemian project at https://github.com/gemian/gemini-linux-kernel-3.18.

+I provide boot images which can be installed with the Gemini flash tool at https://github.com/zevv/gemini-android-kernel-3.18/releases.
+These work for me but might break your device, use at your own risk.

 Done:

 - Fixed out of phase audio output when on playing on speaker